28 Legit Apps to Earn Money Online Fast

 12. Decluttr

-Decluttr gives you an instant price quote for old tech — phones, tablets, gaming consoles, DVDs, CDs, textbooks.
-The process is simple: scan the barcode, get a quote, ship it free, get paid.
-It won’t pay as much as eBay for premium items, but it’s zero-friction and genuinely fast.
-I’ve had PayPal payments arrive the day after they received my box.
+Decluttr shows an estimate price for used electronics like phones, tablets, gaming consoles, DVDs, CDs and textbooks.Scan the item’s barcode, get a price quote, ship it at no cost, and receive your payment.
+It doesn’t pay as much as eBay for high value products, but it’s very easy and really quick.
+I have experienced PayPal payouts coming in the day after the company received my package.

-Category 4: Survey & Rewards Apps — Real, But Supplemental
+4: Survey & Rewards Apps

 13. Swagbucks